 The healthcare market in the U.S. is growing rapidly, posing unique opportunities and challenges for healthcare services organizations like RSA Medical.
 Bridging the gap between patients and health insurance companies, RSA Medical provides medical assessments and management services.
 Recently, its contact center reached capacity, and the company needed to expand service levels while keeping costs down.

 The system connects medical records, insurance information, and personal data, so security is of paramount concern.
-But all data is centralized and guarded with a sophisticated authentication system that limits agent access, keeping sensitive customer information secure.
+But all data is centralized and guarded with a sophisticated authentication system that limits associate access, keeping sensitive customer information secure.
 In addition, the platform’s thin client data is locked and does not persist between sessions for added security.
 With simple administration, the system places very little strain on RSA Medical’s IT resources.

 RSA Medical immediately noticed improvement in sound quality and lack of dropped calls.
 Associates could provide an excellent customer experience from beginning to end.

 The flexible design allows RSA to maintain business continuity.
 The company can easily switch from physical centers to remote associates to avoid potential interruption of service.
 Agile scalability provides the capability to ramp up quickly and easily, and RSA can now hire associates from a broader pool of qualified applicants, unhindered by geographical limitations.